Lloyd Samuel Breadner

-Air Chief Marshal Lloyd Samuel Breadner, CB, DSC (14 July 1894 - 14 March 1952) was a Canadian military pilot and Chief of the Air Staff during World War II.
+Air Chief Marshal Lloyd Samuel Breadner CB, DSC (14 July 1894 - 14 March 1952) was a Canadian military pilot and Chief of the Air Staff during World War II.

 Early career

-Breadner obtained his pilot's certificate at Wright Flying School and was commissioned in the British Royal Naval Air Service on 28 December 1915.
+Breadner obtained his pilot's certificate at Wright Flying School and was commissioned in the British Royal Naval Air Service on 28 December 1915 as a flight sub-lieutenant.
 During World War I, he served on the Western Front as a fighter pilot in the No. 3 (Naval) Squadron.
-He was promoted to Flight Lieutenant (RNAS) on 31 December 1916.
+He was promoted to temporary flight lieutenant (RNAS) on 31 December 1916.
 He was awarded the Distinguished Service Cross on 23 May 1917.
 The citation read:

 For conspicuous gallantry and skill in leading his patrol against hostile formations.
 He brought down three hostile machines and forced several others to land.
 On the 6th April, 1917, he drove down a hostile machine which was wrecked while attempting to land in a ploughed field.
 On the morning of the 11th April, 1917, he destroyed a hostile machine which fell in flames, brought down another in a spinning nose dive with one wing folded up, and forced a third to land.